Context-measure: Contextualizing Metric for Camouflage

-Evaluation metrics are fundamental to image segmentation community, serving both as a basis for model benchmarking, \eg, MS COCO~\cite{lin2014microsoft}, PASCAL VOC~\cite{everingham2010pascal} and a catalyst for methodological innovation \cite{zhao2019optimizing,milletari2016v,sudre2017generalised}.
-As a field evolves, it naturally calls for specialized evaluation metrics that align with its distinctive problem settings and evaluation philosophy.
-This study takes camouflaged object segmentation (COS)~\cite{fan2020camouflaged,fan2021concealed}, where models are required to segment objects that blend into their surroundings, exhibiting low target--context contrast and high structural homogeneity.
+\IEEEPARstart{E}{valuation} metrics are fundamental to the image segmentation community, serving both as a basis for model benchmarking, \eg, MS COCO~\cite{lin2014microsoft}, PASCAL VOC~\cite{everingham2010pascal}, and as a catalyst for methodological innovation~\cite{zhao2019optimizing,milletari2016v,sudre2017generalised}.
+As a field evolves, it naturally calls for specialized evaluation metrics that align with its distinctive problem settings.
+This study focuses on camouflaged object segmentation (COS)~\cite{fan2020camouflaged,fan2021concealed}, where models are required to segment objects that blend into their surroundings, exhibiting low target--context contrast and high structural homogeneity.